-YHEC is part of a joint external assessment centre (EAC) for the Medical Technologies Evaluation Programme (MTEP) at NICE.
+YHEC is an external assessment group (EAG) for the Medical Technologies Evaluation Programme (MTEP) at NICE.

 The Medical Technologies Evaluation Programme (MTEP) selects and evaluates new or innovative medical technologies (including devices and diagnostics).
 MTEP helps the NHS adopt efficient and cost-effective medical devices and diagnostics more rapidly and consistently.